 It depends on the purposes for which the cookies are used and, therefore, if they are "technical" or "profiling" cookies.
-Users' consent is not required for the installation of technical cookies, while the information must be given (Article 13 of the Privacy Code).
-Profiling cookies, on the other hand, can be installed on the user's terminal only if they have given their consent after being informed in a simplified manner.
+For the installation of technical cookies, users' consent is not required, while the information must be given (Article 13 of the Privacy Code).
+Profiling cookies, on the other hand, can be installed on the user's terminal only if he has given his consent after being informed in a simplified manner.

-7. How does the owner of the site have to provide the simplified information and request consent to the use of profiling cookies?
+7. How must the site owner provide the simplified information and request consent to the use of profiling cookies?

 The banner must be large enough to partially cover the content of the web page the user is visiting.
 It must be able to be eliminated only through an active user intervention, i.e. through the selection of an element contained in the page below.